 I met my first shark when I was 16 years old: a male blacktip reef shark off the coast of North Queensland’s Great Barrier Reef.
 As I got older, the sharks got progressively larger, including bull sharks, tiger sharks, whale sharks and even the majestic great white.
-In my nine years as a diver, I’ve clocked more than 100 dives with sharks, and rather than feeling in danger, I’ve fallen deeply in love.
+In my nine years as a diver, rather than feeling in danger, I’ve fallen deeply in love.

 Despite their negative reputation in the media, sharks pose little to no threat to human beings in the wild – there are no more than 100 reported shark attacks around the world each year, with fewer than 10 fatal ones.
 Sadly, media publications have often exploited tragic incidents and labelled sharks as “man-eaters”, “rogue killers” and “lurking predators”.